-Amazon’s FBA process of receiving shipment usually slow down through the most holiday periods due to high demand.
-So, especially in 2021, when the platform’s new inventory restrictions occur, Amazon sellers need a strategic plan to remain on top of the increased demand.
+Amazon’s FBA process of receiving shipment slow down through most holiday periods due to high demand.
+So, especially in 2022, when the platform’s new inventory restrictions occur, Amazon sellers need a strategic plan to remain on top of the increased demand.
 And to receive their shipments out as early as possible, ensure the inventory will be accessible for the many approaching shopping holidays and events.

-Amazon Black Friday planning: tips for sellers in 2021
+Amazon Black Friday Planning: Tips for Sellers in 2022

-Begin early to capitalize for the Big Day.
+Begin early to capitalize on the Big Day

 If you decide to wait until the middle of November to start advertising to users, congratulations, you are too late.
-Keep in mind that you need to prepare your marketing strategies and inventory in September or October.
+Remember that you must prepare your marketing strategies and inventory in September or October.
 What most shoppers know as Black Friday can be called Black November for the platform’s sellers.
 Have you ever noticed how stores (both brick-and-mortar and offline) commence their Christmas ads earlier and earlier?
 The same applies to Black Friday.
 Do you wish to become the black sheep left behind?
 If not, start preparing in advance to attract more buyers, increase brand awareness, and capitalize on greater sales.